wesselb/mlkernels/README.md

     ```

 *
-    Transform the inputs of kernels.
+    Transform the inputs of kernels and means.

     Definition: